PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 For each LED, after soldering one lead, holding the LED from below up to the spacer and the PCB and reheat / reflow the solder for a flush fit.
 Solder the second lead on the LED.
 Trim the excess leads on RV301 and the LEDs.
+> *Assembly Tip:* [Sharpie Oil-Based Paint Markers](https://www.sharpie.com/markers/chalk-paint-markers/sharpie-oil-based-paint-markers-fine-point/SAP_37371PP.html) can be used to mark polarity on LED standoffs and mark PCB's version, serial number and programming status of the microprocessor.

 **Rejoice!
 Electircal assembly is done.**
 <a href="./PICS/Rev2/PWA_FrontView.png"><img src="./PICS/Rev2/PWA_FrontView.png" alt="PWA_FrontView.png" width="200">